Is a very serious condition that can lead to significant complications, including the risk of a fatal overdose.

 Other symptoms you could experience with Vicodin use can present themselves when you stop using the drug, especially when it’s sudden.
 These withdrawal symptoms occur because the brain and body have become accustomed to receiving continuous amounts of an addictive substance like Vicodin.

 The problem is that opioids and other addictive substances affect the brain.
 They mimic natural processes to encourage the release of the feel-good brain chemical dopamine, which is part of the brain’s reward network.

 When the brain gets used to Vicodin stimulating the release of dopamine, it will no longer carry out its natural system of dopamine release.
 It no longer needs to.
 Then, when you quickly take the opioid away, your brain will take time to begin releasing dopamine again.
 The amount of dopamine naturally released is less than when the drug stimulates the release.
 During the transition, you can go through acute withdrawal symptoms.
 This is likely when you’ve taken large amounts of Vicodin or have been taking it for an extended period of time.

-Rehab treatment also provides therapy and other forms of support to help you work through causes of your addiction, triggers and cravings.
+Rehab treatment also provides therapy and other forms of support to help you work through the causes of your addiction, triggers and cravings.
 It provides guidance for you to find your way forward.
-When needed, a rehab program may address co-occurring mental health disorders and substance use disorder related to another addictive substance.
+When needed, a rehab program may address co-occurring disorders and substance use disorders related to another addictive substance.

-We tailor our treatment to your life with our different programs.
+We tailor our substance abuse rehab to your life with our different programs.
 These include partial hospitalization, outpatient programs and an intensive outpatient program with different levels and tracks.
 When you have completed the form of rehab that is right for you, we will keep in touch through our aftercare program.